 With customers able to leave reviews – both good and bad – in just a few minutes, hospitality providers need to be quick to counteract negative reviews.
 It’s become increasingly common to have a staff member responsible for responding to reviews.
 To keep your brand responses consistent, it might also be a good idea to have the same employee manage the company’s social media accounts as well.

 Providing for a healthier populace

 While people still enjoy fried food and sugary drinks, a growing number of diners and travellers are concerned about health.
 Restaurants have had to adapt and provide the calorie contents of their food, as well as offering healthier substitutes.
+The most successful businesses are also offering healthy break room alternatives to employees as well.
 This goes for activities, too.
 The emphasis on physical health, for example, means that some hotels with gyms and pools see increased use.

 With so many emerging trends, it’s more important than ever to keep a streamlined communication process.
 This will ensure that your staff are always given the latest updates, enabling them to perform their jobs with ease.